sam9291/OpenConnect.NC.SSO/README.md

 sudo apt-get install network-manager-openconnect
 ```

+### On Windows

+You can install [gui.openconnect-vpn.net](https://gui.openconnect-vpn.net/) which includes openconnect.exe for windows.
+Make sure to add the installed directory to your path so you can run openconnect.exe in the CMD.

 ## Getting started

 If you clone this repository and have the dotnet cli installed, you can simply run in the src directory: